UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_09.md

 array([        inf,  4.92866046, 10.47586257,  3.40229467,  9.04600003])
 ```

-Notes: Next, let’s look at the distances between City 0 and some other
+Notes: Next, let’s look at the distances between City 0 and the first 5
-cities.
+cities in the dataframe.

 ---